maptiler/maptiler-sdk-js/README.md

 # `ImageViewer`

-MapTiler's `ImageViewer` component allows you to display tiled, non-georeferenced images but interact with them the same way you would if you were displaying map.
+MapTiler's `ImageViewer` component allows you to display tiled, non-georeferenced images but interact with them in almost the same way you would if you were displaying map.
 These can be handy for zoomable non-georeferenced, geographically "inaccurate" maps such as hotel maps, golf courses, theme parks etc. Think pixels instead of lattitudes and longtidues.

 ```ts
   export type ImageViewerConstructorOptions = {